freistil/dotfiles/README.md

 ## Customisation

-You can customise your settings by adding your own dotfiles.
+You can customise your settings by adding your own dotfiles from another repository.
 See "Multiple dotfile directories" in the [rcm man page](http://thoughtbot.github.io/rcm/rcm.7.html).